Zohra Al Fassiya

 Zohra Al Fassiya (زهرة الفاسية, זוהרה אלפסיה) was a Moroccan singer and poet.
-Considered as the queen of the melhoun and gharnati genres, and one of the pioneers of modern Arabic music, she was the first female recording artist in Morocco, and her songs were widely celebrated throughout Morocco and Algeria, where she collaborated with lyricists and musicians from Oran and Tlemcen.
-Although her songs were mostly secular in nature (being the popular music of the time in Morocco), many of the melodies have later been modified to be fit religious Jewish liturgical songs (called piyyutim) as well.
+Considered as the queen of the chgouri, malhoun and gharnati genres, and one of the pioneers of modern Moroccan music, she was the first female recording artist in Morocco.
+Her songs were known throughout Morocco and Algeria, where she collaborated with lyricists and musicians from Oran and Tlemcen.
+Although her songs were mostly secular in nature (being the popular music of the time in Morocco), many of the melodies have later been modified to befit religious Jewish liturgical songs (called piyyutim) as well.

+Early life and education

-Born in Sefrou, near Fez, at the feet of the mountains of Atlas in a modest Moroccan Jewish family, she started to sing at a very early age when she performed religious songs at her synagogue.
+Al Fassiya was born in Sefrou, near Fez, at the feet of the mountains of Atlas in a modest Moroccan Jewish family.
+Her father was a butcher and a hazzan.
+She went to a primary school supported by the Alliance Israelite Universelle, a French organization with the aim of educating Jews of the Maghreb.
+She married young, around age 13, had to leave school and soon had the first of three children.
+Around age 18 she was divorced and moved to Casablanca to pursue her career.
+The children remained with the husband.
+In Casablanca she had a relationship with a married man and had two daughters.

+Singing career

+She started to sing at a very early age when she performed religious songs at her synagogue.
 During her youth, she started to sing in coffee houses and cabarets near towns and in Casablanca.
 Her songs were mostly secular gharnati songs (Andalusian Arabic songs originally from Granada, Spain, and very popular among the Muslims of Andalusian background and Moroccan and Algerian Jews in the 19th century), as well as Malhun, which are long Moroccan poems.